 Charges for photos vary by site, and depend on the size of the photo, and the intended use.
 A book cover needs a high-resolution photo, and needs a commercial licence that covers all formats of the book, and a large number of copies.
 A blog post only needs a low-resolution photo (which is quicker to load).

 Most paid stock sites charge per download, and some charge more for better-quality photos.
 Some sites offer credits or bundles, with the unit cost decreasing the more you buy.
 Some sites operate on a subscription model.

-StoryBlocks offer a 100% royalty free worldwide licence in perpetuity, and $20,000 in indemnification coverage.
+StoryBlocks offer a 100% royalty free worldwide licence in perpetuity, and $20,000 in indemnification coverage (which gives me a level of confidence in their photos that I no longer have with sites like Unsplash).
 Click here to view their full licence agreement.

 I also use Lightstock—it’s great for cheese-free Christian images.
 It is a paid site, but you can sign up to their email newsletter and they’ll send you a link to their free download of the week.
 This is a cost-effective way of building up a library of photos suitable for Bible memes or photos to accompany devotional posts.
 The only catch is we all get the same free photo each week—there is no choice.
 But it’s free (unless you want to pay as you go or subscribe), and the images are beautiful.

 The doctrine of fair use is entrenched in copyright law, and does allow copyrighted content to be used under certain conditions.
 For example, it’s acceptable to quote from another author’s work or reproduce small amounts of graphic or pictorial material for the purposes of review or criticism.